PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 ## Future Possibilities
 * changing the Starting Territory and the Agent
 * changing Piece names
-* making Accused Pieces not function as Supporters.
+* making Accused Pieces not function as Supporters